Akzo Nobel chemicals CEO craves independence and capital

-AMSTERDAM Akzo Nobel's specialised chemicals division would expand quickly and profitably if it gets an injection of capital after being sold or listed, its chief executive Thierry Vanlancker told Reuters.
+AMSTERDAM (Reuters) - Akzo Nobel's specialised chemicals division would expand quickly and profitably if it gets an injection of capital after being sold or listed, its chief executive Thierry Vanlancker told Reuters.

 As part of its successful defence against a takeover by U.S. rival PPG Industries, Akzo said it would create value for shareholders by splitting off its speciality chemicals business by April next year.